joseeden/joeden/docs/005-Cybersecurity/006-Security-Operations/002-Data-Handling.md

    - Day-to-day management of data.
    - Is aligned with policies set by data owner.
    - Owner sets rules, custodian enacts the rules.
-   - Data custodian could be the system administrator.
+   - Data custodian could be the system administrator or IT staff.
-   - Permissions, backup, etc.
+   - Permissions, backup, access controls, etc.

 - **Data Privacy Officer (DPO)**